-SOCL 218 Sociology of Environmental
+SOCL 218 Sociology of Environmental Issues

 This course deals with the application of social science theory and methods to the study of the ever changing relationship between humans' natural and social environments.
 Thematic emphasis on Environ mentalism as a socio-political, economic movement will inform the course.
 Topics include an analysis of the historical context of perceived tensions between these two environments and the changing social definitions of nature and environment.
 Particular attention is given to major environmental controversies and related political struggles of the past two centuries.
 Additionally, select environmental problems are used as a vehicle from which to explore the nature of sociology's potential contributions to the resolution of environmental controversies.
 Prerequisites: Any 100-level Sociology course.
-Credits: 3(3-0) Offered every year classes, social mobility, and the persistence of poverty.
 Credits: 3(3-0) Offered every year

-SOCL 220 U/Inequality, Class, and Poverty Inequalities in social prestige, political power, and economic rewards are examined.
-Topics include the origins of stratification, classical theories of stratification, inequality in the United States today, life styles of social
+SOCL 220 U/Inequality, Class, and Poverty

+Inequalities in social prestige, political power, and economic rewards are examined.
+Topics include the origins of stratification, classical theories of stratification, inequality in the United States today, life styles of social classes, social mobility, and the persistence of poverty.
+Credits: 3(3-0) Offered every year